sberrevoets/scottberrevoets.com/content/2022-07-15-third-party-libraries-are-no-party-at-all.md

 If the user grants location access to the Lyft app, any third-party library automatically gets access too.
 They could then upload that data to their own servers, competitors' servers, or who knows where else.
-This is even more problematic when a library needs a _new_ permissions we didn't already have.
+This is even more problematic when a library needs a _new_ permission we didn't already have.

 Similarly, a system is as secure as its weakest link but if you include unreviewed, unknown code you have no idea how secure it really is.
 Your